 The Author

-Savraj is a non-profit leader and documentary photographer and writer.
+Savraj is a documentary photographer, writer, and non-profit leader.
 With a Masters in Disasters, Adaptation and Development from King's College London, she blends academic perspective and global insight.
 Her work has ranged from supporting disabled children in East Africa to humanitarian aid efforts in the Middle East, and workers' rights in Southern India.

 During the Covid-19 pandemic she led efforts to support local communities.
 She was recognised for this work with a medal in the UK’s 2022 Queen’s New Year Honours List.

 Savraj lives in London with her husband and two young sons.
-Forty Children of Bhopal is her debut photobook, published by Story Shikari Press.
+Her debut photobook, Forty Children of Bhopal, is published by her imprint, Story Shikari Press.

 Awards & Recognitions